Org Management

 Within an org page, the Members tab allows you to view all the members of the org, invite new members, remove existing members, and update existing members' permission levels.

-To add existing DNAnexus user to your org, you can use the "+ Invite New Member" button from the org's Members tab.
-This will open a dialog where you can enter the user's username (e.g. smithj) or user-ID (e.g. user-smithj).
-Then you can configure the user's access level in the org.
+To add existing DNAnexus user to your org, use the "+ Invite New Member" button from the org's Members tab.
+This opens a dialog where you enter the user's username, such as smithj

-• Organization Membership: Whether they are a member or admin of the org.
+Organization Membership: Whether they are a member or admin of the org.

-• Billable Activities Access: Whether the user should be able to create projects and apps billed to the org.
+Billable Activities Access: Whether the user should be able to create projects and apps billed to the org.

-• Shared Apps Access: Whether the user should have access to apps shared with the org.
+Shared Apps Access: Whether the user should have access to apps shared with the org.

-Additionally, if the member has any pre-existing projects that are not billed to the org, the user will need to transfer the project to the org if they wish to have the project billed to the org.
+For any pre-existing projects not billed to the org, the user must transfer them to the org to change their billing.

 Via the CLI

-The dx add member command allows org admins to add existing DNAnexus users to a pre-existing org.
-The command will add a member to the org but will not set their default billing account; the member will have to set their own default billing account.
-Additionally, if the member has any pre-existing projects that are not billed to the org, the user will need to transfer the project to the org if they wish to have the project billed to the org.
+command allows org admins to add existing DNAnexus users to a pre-existing org.
+The command adds a member to the org but does not set their default billing account.
+The member must set their own default billing account manually.
+For any pre-existing projects not billed to the org, the user needs to transfer those projects to the org to have them billed to the org.

 Below are some examples of adding users to an org.